Beyond Offline A/B Testing: Context-Aware Agent Simulation for Recommender System Evaluation: Method

 \subsection{Context-Aware Interactions}

 We now consider two ways of interacting with the RS: \textsc{ContextSim(sim)}, \textsc{ContextSim(sum)}.
-In the former, at each step we run the life simulation module, generate the context, and if the agent decides to seek recommendation, it engages with the RS.
+In the former, at each step, we run the life simulation module, simulate the context, and if the agent decides to seek recommendations, it engages with the RS.
 In the latter, we run the life simulation module for 30 days, then summarize contextual factors and append them to the agent's persona.

 When interacting with the RS, the agent conditions its decisions on the current context~$c$.
 It first senses the page and evaluates each item by estimating its alignment with the persona, context, and retrieved evidence from the episodic memory, producing a shortlist of \texttt{[WATCH]} or \texttt{[SKIP]} intentions.
-Following this step, the agent infers its fatigue, curiosity, and boredom, before action selection.
+Following this, the agent infers its fatigue, curiosity, and boredom, before action selection.
 When selecting an action, the agent generates an internal thought that weighs the available actions (e.g., scroll, click, add to cart, rate, exit) against its goals and constraints.
-To ensure consistency, each reasoning step is accompanied by a \textit{thought}.
+Each reasoning step is accompanied by a \textit{thought} to maintain behavioral consistency.
 This loop is repeated until it decides to stop interacting with the RS for the current session or selects a final action (e.g., \texttt{[PURCHASE CART]}, \texttt{[EXIT]}).
-Following each action, the agent performs a short self-reflection step that updates its memory module with concise rationales explaining its decisions and tastes.
+After acting, the agent performs self-reflection, updating the memory module with concise reflections explaining its decisions and evolving tastes.